 High performance solar charge controllers

-Solar charge controllers also known as solar regulators were once the only option for off-grid power systems and are used to create what is known as a DC coupled system – put simply, solar controllers charge the battery directly from the solar panels which is extremely efficient (up to 99% using MPPT), while a battery inverter supplies AC power to the appliances.
+Solar charge controllers also known as solar regulators were once the only option for off-grid power systems and are used to create what is known as a DC coupled system – Simply put DC coupled systems use solar controllers to charge a battery directly from the panels which is extremely efficient (up to 99% using MPPT), while a battery inverter supplies AC power to the home appliances.

-Nowadays most 'large' off-grid installations use common solar inverter/s in what is known as an AC coupled system due to the simple setup - Solar inverters are available in larger sizes with much higher input voltages allowing for long strings of panels which are simpler and easier to install.
+Nowadays most 'large' off-grid installations use solar inverter/s in what is known as an AC coupled system due to the simple setup - Common grid-tie solar inverters are available in much large sizes and higher input voltages up to 900V allowing for long strings of panels which are much simpler and easier to install (although this also means it is far more dangerous and can only be installed by trained solar installers).

-However the largest of the Victron solar controllers is still limited to 250V DC which roughly means a maximum of only 6 solar panels can be linked together in series (since most panels have an open circuit voltage (Voc) of around 38-45V).
+The only down side is that even the largest Victron solar controllers are limited to 250V DC which roughly means a maximum of only 6 solar panels can be linked together in series (since most panels have an open circuit voltage (Voc) of around 38-45V).
 This isn’t a huge problem for smaller systems around 2-3kW but for larger systems it means multiple strings (groups of panels in series) will need to be linked together in parallel which requires more complex string fusing and larger cables to carry the higher current.
-There are a few higher voltage charge controllers available from other manufacturers, up to 600V, but these are much more expensive.
+There are a few higher voltage charge controllers available from other manufacturers such as Schneider Electric, up to 600V, but these are much more expensive.

 A battery Inverter/charger for almost every application